Read time: 5 minutes

 • Corrupt configuration file: Corruption in the configuration file can cause cannot access ECP error.

-Approaches to fix “Cannot access ECP on new Exchange 2019 Server”
+Methods to Fix “Cannot Access ECP on New Exchange 2019 Server” Error

 When you find an issue like this, there is never a single cause behind it.
 You need to check what the actual issue is with different approaches and then find a solution to fix cannot access ECP on new Exchange 2019 Server and repair EDB files.
 Here are the conditions you must verify to resolve the issue: